siddharth-maddali/siddharth-maddali.github.io/_posts/2020-03-15-Breaking-down-the-Fourier-transform.md

 ---

 {% include mathjax.html %}
-An operator-based proof spectral decomposition of the Fourier transform in terms of the Hermite functions.
+An operator-based proof of spectral decomposition of the Fourier transform in terms of the Hermite functions.

 # Introduction
 In my [last post]({{ site.url }}{% post_url 2020-02-15-position-and-momentum-are-similar-in-nature%}) from quite a while ago, I derived a couple of simple but useful similarity relations between the position and momentum operators through the Fourier transform.